nagendraiic/knky_decrypt_key/README.md

 - The decryption key is stored in session storage and will be cleared when the browser tab is closed.
 - Supports both JSON-wrapped encrypted data (with an `r` field) and raw encrypted strings.

-## License

-This project is open source and available under the MIT License.
-# knky_decrypt_key